Umesh-01/Java/Test/README.md

 Display proper error messages.

 The program must exit gracefully after displaying the error message in case the arguments passed are not proper.
 (Hint : Create a user defined exception class for handling errors.)

+#### Question 9
+Write a Program to take care of NumberFormatException if user enters values other than integer for calculating average marks of 2 students.
+The name of the students and marks in 3 subjects are taken from the user while executing the program.

+In the same Program write your own Exception classes to take care of Negative values and values out of range (i.e. other than in the range of 0-100)